 The five stages include expert, achiever, catalyst, co-creator, and synergist.

-We began with a 360-degree assessment to help Susan understand how others perceived her.
+As her executive coach, I began with a 360-degree assessment to help Susan understand how others perceived her.
 We then created a development plan and met with her manager to align on coaching's successful outcomes.
 Our goal was to help Susan begin advancing toward the next stage of development: Synergist.

 My approach to working with Susan included: